kunnjjj/JSTransformationTests/README.md

 # Filter Redundant Rules

-A product has a number of options based on some conditions, You have a list of rules.
-Each rule is a list of conditions.
-If all conditions of a rule are present in a product.
-It is `NOT` supported.
+You have a list of rules, where each rule consists of a set of conditions that determine if a product is `UNSUPPORTED`.
+A product is `UNSUPPORTED` if it meets all the conditions of any rule.

 Sometimes, one rule is fully covered by another rule that has more conditions.
-In such cases, the more detailed rule is unnecessary because the simpler rule already covers the same scenario.
+In such cases, the more detailed rule is unnecessary because the simpler rule already handles the scenario.

 ```
 Example